preshathakkar/cs203-winter-2015/labs/lab06.md

 2. This id is generated using UUID.
 3. We need to make sure that the id is unique before assigning it to the balloon.

+Note also that our approach to maintaining a list of unique uuid's is naive as we shall use an arraylist.